THIS WEBSITE IS STILL UNDER CONSTRUCTION...

 In The Beginning....

-At first I was collecting for myself, but soon enough discoverd that the love of the hunt for this beautiful wood was as mucha passion as bringing the wood home and decorating with it.
-It wasn't long before my husband was saying "Enough...We Have Enough!".
+At first I was collecting for myself, but it wasn't long before my husband was saying "We Have Enough!".
 Gradually, I had to admit that he was right.
 Piles were growing about the yard.
 It looked as if my driftwood hunting days were over.
-It was when I participated in the Bella Vista Woodcarver's show that I realized that there were others out there just like me...those who loved driftwood for it's artistic appeal but who didn't have the inclination, or the time, to get out there among the snakes and other critters to hunt it themselves.
+It was when I participated in the Bella Vista Woodcarver's show that I realized that there were others out there who also loved driftwood for it's artistic appeal but who didn't have the inclination, or the time, to get out there among the snakes and other critters to hunt it themselves.
 Instead, they would buy it from me!

 Oh Happy Days!